ddeutils/dagtool/README.md

 # DeDAG

-**Friendly Airflow DAG Generator** for Data Engineer with YAML Template.
+A **Friendly Airflow DAG Generator** for Data Engineer with YAML Template.

 > [!WARNING]
 > This project will reference the DAG generate code from the [Astronomer: DAG-Factory](https://github.com/astronomer/dag-factory).